LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Diagram commands

 Right-click on a Logtalk diagram SVG file in the Explorer and select the "Open SVG in Viewer" context menu item to open the selected file in a webview.
 This webview provides navigation and link handling with zoom and reload controls.
 Links to other SVG files and HTML documentation files open in the same viewer.
-This assumes that the commands that generate the diagrams and documentation were used with their default output directories.
+This assumes that the commands that generate the diagrams and documentation were used with their default output directories (respectively, `dot_dias` and `xml_docs`).

 #### Extension logging commands